thoughtworksarts/thoughtworksarts.github.io/app/_projects/freeicecream-network.markdown

 Freeicecream.network premiered as the headline event at the _Innerspace: Homecoming_ gala in May 2022.
 The work has helped set the stage for upgrades to CounterPulse technical infrastructure and supports the local effort to [purchase the CounterPulse building in San Francisco](https://counterpulse.org/event/buyourbuilding/).

-Plans for upcoming iterations of freeicecream.network will invite participants to take the place of the performer, exploring the space and human-computer interactions firsthand.
+Plans for upcoming iterations of Freeicecream.network will invite participants to take the place of the performer, exploring the space and human-computer interactions firsthand.